browserengineering/book/book/forms.md

 Forms require extensions across the whole browser to function properly, from implementing HTTP `POST` through new layout objects that draw `<input>` elements to handling buttons clicks.
-Let's get started.
+Let's get started implementing all that!

 Rendering widgets
 =================

-Let's start with drawing input areas on the screen for the user to fill out.
+First, let's draw the input areas that the user will fill out.
 Normally, applications want their input areas to look the same as in other applications on the same OS, so they use OS libraries to draw an input area directly.[^ttk] But browsers need a lot of control over application styling, so they often draw input areas directly.

 [^ttk]: For Python's Tk library, that's possible with the `ttk` library.